Fly me to the Moon

 I won’t pretend for one second to understand the first thing about the world of giant radio controlled airplanes.
 All I know is that a bunch of people love this hobby, some of the planes are really cool, and yes, the crashes are the best part.

 Sorry, it’s true.

-Over behind the Seabury retirement community, smack-dab in the middle of Bloomfield’s Reservoir Number 2, sits the Wintonbury Flying Club’s … airport?
+Behind the massive Seabury retirement community, smack-dab in the middle of a flood control area, sits the Wintonbury Flying Club’s … airport?
 Flying place?
 Arena?
 I don’t know what they call it.
 You can go there on any random Saturday with decent weather and find people flying their airplanes around.

 But if you go during their big early September Fly-In, you’ll get to see large-scale monsters being flown all day – for two days.
 Hundreds of people come here from all over the northeast to fly in Bloomfield.

 I took my boys on a picture perfect day.
 There’s definitely a flying culture that we weren’t part of.
 I didn’t know the lingo, I didn’t know the plane models, and I didn’t know a soul there.
 We were eyed warily by some, but for the most part, everyone was friendly – even when my sons stole front row seats from some guy.